Velocidex/velociraptor-docs/content/knowledge_base/tips/random.md

 # How do you generate random characters?

-Using the rand() funciton we can manipulate the results to output a character set then use the WHERE condition to filter for the characters of interest.
+Using the rand() function we can manipulate the results to output a character set then use the WHERE condition to filter for the characters of interest.

 For example output 32 random printable characters:
 ```